sphinx-contrib/sphinx-lint/README.md

 ## Releasing

-One should use the `populate-xpass.sh` script before running tests before releasing, to avoid creating a release introducing false positives.
+One should use the `download-more-tests.sh` script before running tests before releasing, to avoid creating a release introducing false positives.